 - sheet moss

 I liked the idea of the galvanized but didn’t like the shiny surface.
 I wanted something that looked aged, and not like it came straight from the craft store.
-So, to get the look I wanted, a quick succulent planter DIY was in order.
+So, in order to get the look I wanted, I had to give the bucket a little makeover.

 I searched online for different ways to age galvanized metal and using a propane torch seemed like it would be quick and easy, without being messy.
 There were some good ideas out there, like using toilet bowl cleaner, but I chose to try heat.